FaradayRF/Faraday-Software/Tutorials/Python_Developer_Tutorials/foundation/Commanding-Local/Readme.md

 #Bonus Exercise

 * Modify the the example script to remove the padding bytes and display only the original ECHO'd string.
-  * Can you support variably given any string length using only the packets sent and received ("Decoded BASE64 RAW Bytes")?
+  * Can you do this with variable length ECHO data?

 # To-Do
 * Additional tutorials/documentation